CleyFaye/boilerplate/README.md

 These tools allows some level of configuration, but most default options expects a specific directory layout for your project.

+## Managing dependencies

+This project does not "really" depend on anything, since all parts are optional.
+However, some dependencies are required for things to work.

+Instead of forcing all optional dependencies to come with, I decided to document here what is required, and for what.
+It's up to the calling project to have the proper dependencies.
+(this will also avoid dependency version nightmares).

+For webapp building:

+- babel-loader
+- eslint-loader
+- @babel/core
+- @babel/preset-env
+- @babel/preset-react
+- @babel-plugin-transform-define
+- core-js
+- grunt-contrib-imagemin
+- grunt-contrib-pug
+- grunt-contrib-copy
+- grunt-sass
+- grunt-webpack
+- grunt

+For express:

+- express
+- winston
+- express-winston

 ## Webapp side

 There's a set of functions that provide Grunt tasks for the following: